 Nick McGOWAN: I will take up the interjection and the point of order nonetheless.
-A cut - I will explain to those opposite with my jazz hands.
-I will explain to those opposite that when you are adding to the legislation - the minister knows this, the minister is very clever, so I do not put it past the minister, but for those on the backbench let me take a moment or two of my precious time to explain the fact - when you say 'up to', the reality is with this government they have a woeful track record.
+A cut - I will explain to those opposite, with my jazz hands, what you are adding to the legislation.
+The minister knows this, the minister is very clever, so I do not put it past the minister.
+But for those on the backbench let me take a moment or two of my precious time to explain: when you say 'up to', the reality is with this government they have a woeful track record.
 We only need to look back in the past.
 I mean, you guys learned nothing from the royal commission.
 Remember this is how the fire services levy began.
 It began because what we needed was a consistent and a viable and an appropriate level of funding for the fire services and our firefighters.
 Well, you are going way away from that.
 Suddenly you came up with a mega tax on the eve of Christmas - never forget this.
 On the eve of Christmas what did this government drop?
 A doubling of the fire services levy.
-That is right - shrug our shoulders all we want in this chamber, but I tell you what, in a cost-ofliving crisis this government has decided that it has run out of money.
-It is digging tunnels everywhere; they have got sinkholes that they cannot even manage, and what do they do?
+That is right - shrug our shoulders all we want in this chamber.

+I tell you what, in a cost-of-living crisis this government has decided that it has run out of money.
+It is digging tunnels everywhere.
+They have got sinkholes that they cannot even manage, and what do they do?
 They just flog the Victorian people, and what is worse than that, worse than flogging Victorians, is doubling this tax - \$2.1 billion - billions and billions.
 If the people of Victoria thought they were going to get something for their money, then that would be fine.
-But I tell you what, I came back after Christmas - I had a short break; I had a longer break in the end but I did have a short one, and I came back - and I went straight to my fire station in Ringwood, and do you know what I found?
+But I came back after Christmas - I had a short break; I had a longer break in the end, but I did have a short one - and I went straight to my fire station in Ringwood, and do you know what I found?
 Straight after the Palisades fire, straight after the fires in America, we should have learned something from them because there the firefighters went to the fire hydrants and, guess what, there was no water.
-Well, I tell you what: today Victoria is exactly like the Palisades was then.
+I tell you what, today Victoria is exactly like the Palisades was then.
 The truth hurts.

-Ryan Batchelor: On a point of order, Acting President, I am concerned that Mr McGowan's tie breaches the standing orders.
-I believe that the tie is in breach of the standing orders, and I would ask you to address that.
+Ryan Batchelor: On a point of order, Acting President, I am concerned that Mr McGowan's tie is in breach of the standing orders, and I would ask you to address that.